YosysHQ/yosys/docs/source/using_yosys/more_scripting/opt_passes.rst

 The option ``-nomux`` can be used to disable resource sharing for multiplexer cells (``$mux`` and ``$pmux``.)
-This can be useful as it prevents multiplexer trees to be merged, which might prevent ``opt_muxtree`` to identify possible optimizations.
+This can be useful as it prevents multiplexer trees to be merged, which might prevent :cmd:ref:`opt_muxtree` to identify possible optimizations.

 FSM extraction and encoding
 ---------------------------